‘Grace and humor’: The vice presidents who certified their own election losses

 In fact, two modern vice presidents have overseen the most humbling of certifications — their own election losses.

 On Jan.
-6, 1961, then-Vice President Richard M. Nixon became the first in a century.
+6, 1961, Vice President Richard M. Nixon became the first in a century.
 Massachusetts Sen. John F. Kennedy had beaten him narrowly; plus, many Republicans suspected voter fraud in 11 states, even filing lawsuits in two.
 (Judges threw both out.)
 So even though the result of the certification was supposed to be a foregone conclusion, some wondered whether Nixon would really go through with it.

 He did, and according to The Washington Post’s coverage at the time, he did so jovially.